qir-alliance/qcor/README.md

 $ export PATH=$PATH:$HOME/.xacc/bin
 ```

-To target IBM, Rigetti, or TNQVM, please also build the
-corresponding XACC plugins.
-See https://xacc.readthedocs.io/en/latest/plugins.html.

 ## Example Usage

 Here we demonstrate how to program, compile, and run the Deuteron H2 VQE problem.
 Create